ikambarov/client_tracker/README.md

-# client_tracker
+# Client Tracker

-A small Django app for tracking clients and generating CPU/database load.
+A small Django app for tracking clients.

 ## Install on Linux